rouge-ruby/rouge/docs/DevEnvironment.md

 By default, the clone of the repository you've made will contain a reference to GitHub.
-That's great for syncing back to your fork but what if you want to sync your fork back up with master.
+That's great for syncing back to your fork but what if you want to sync your fork back up with the official repository.
 If you spend a sufficient amount of time developing Rouge, this is something you'll want to do.

 Fortunately, it's easy to add additional remote repositories.
-To add the official Rouge GitHub repository (with the name `upstream`), type the following:
+To add the official Rouge repository (with the name `upstream`), type the following:

 ```shell
 git remote add upstream https://github.com/rouge-ruby/rouge.git